Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Step 1: Install from the Shopify App Store

-Open the Shopify App Store and search for Magic Wishlist, or click here to install directly.
-Click Add app and approve the standard permissions Shopify requests.
-These allow the app to read your products and write wishlist data on your store.
+- Approve the standard permissions Shopify requests.
+These let the app read your products and write wishlist data on your store.

 The install takes about 30 seconds.
 You’ll be redirected to the Magic Wishlist dashboard inside Shopify Admin when it’s done.